DafnyVSCode/Dafny-VSCode/client/README.md

 ## Release Notes
+* 0.10.0 Display counter example for failing proof.
+Switched to typescript implementation to download dependencies.
+Lots of bugfixes
 * 0.9.0 Switched to Language Server.
 IntelliSense for classes, compile and execute Dafny program in VSCode.
 QuickFix for decrease, increase and object may be null.
 * 0.8.0 CodeLens showing method references, Go to Definition, version checking for newer Dafny release.
 * 0.6.0 DafnyDef allows to get SymbolInformation from DafnyServer, which will allow in the future to implement Refactorings.
 Go to Definition is already implemented.